Kenkron/AdvancedDataStructuresNotes/7-MoreSingleEndedPriorityQueues/MoreSingleEndedPriorityQueues.md

 	* Good Ways (give O(log(n)) complexity):
 		* Two Pass
 			* First Pass: pair up the subtrees and meld the pairs
-			* Second Pass: meld the last most subtree with every other subtree, goint from last to first
+			* Second Pass: meld the last most subtree with every other subtree, going from last to first
 			* The second pass is basically the bad way, but backwards
-		* Miltipass
+		* Multi-pass
 			* pair up the subtrees, meld the pairs, and repeat until there is only one tree
-* Remove Nonroot
+* Remove Non-root
 	* Remove node
-	* Meld it's children with root (using either Two Pass or Multipass, as in Remove Best)
+	* Meld it's children with root (using either Two Pass or Multi-pass, as in Remove Best)